Articles in this section

 Capture_d__cran_2022-08-03___16.25.29_600px.png

-You can adjust these transition curves values manually to minimize the overlap between light and dark ink application:
+• Graph: Displays the distribution of light and dark inks according to density.
+You can adjust the transition curve values manually by moving the points in the graph to reduce the overlap between light and dark ink application.

 CalderaRIP, EasyMedia, light and dark ink trans.png